frida/frida-website/_i18n/en/_docs/stalker.md

       ARM64_REG_X14, ARM64_REG_X15);
   immediate_for_sp += 1 * 16;

-  // We saved our LR into R19 on entry so that we could branch back
+  // We saved our LR into x19 on entry so that we could branch back
   // to the instrumented code once this helper has run.
 Although
-  // the instrumented code called us, We restored LR to its previous
+  // the instrumented code called us, we restored LR to its previous
   // value before the helper was called (the app code).
 Although the
   // LR is not callee-saved (e.g. it is not our responsibility to
   // save and restore it on return, but rather that of our caller),